Free Gospel-Centered Sunday School Curriculum

 Memorize God's Word

-"Moses built an altar and called it The LORD is my Banner." - Exodus 17:15
+Exodus 17:15: "Moses built an altar and called it The Lord is my Banner."

-• And called it: Put hands around mouth like a megaphone.
+And called it: Cup both hands around your mouth like you are announcing something to a crowd.

-• The LORD: Point both index fingers up to the sky.
+The Lord: Point both index fingers straight up toward the sky.

-• Is my Banner: Wave one arm back and forth high in the air like a waving flag.
+Is my Banner: Raise one arm high and wave it back and forth slowly, like a flag catching the wind.

 Praying with Kids